gsluthra/life-lessons-blog/content/post/ford-ecosport-automatic.md

 ![Ford EcoSport](/images/general/EcoSport_Amazon.jpg "Ford EcoSport")

+**UPDATE: 9-Sep-2021**: _Today Ford announced a shutdown of most of its car manufacturing facilities in India.
+[Read the annoucement here](https://www.autocarindia.com/car-news/ford-to-stop-manufacturing-cars-in-india-422002).
+I NO LONGER RECOMMEND CONSIDERING
+BUYING A FORD ECOSPORT CAR.
+This blog post is still useful for historical perspective and might give you an idea on how to evaluate a Car for purchase._

 **Disclaimer:** _Car specifications and quality are always changing.
 Please contact respective brands and companies for current specifications.
 This blog is based on my research to purchase a good petrol automatic vehicle for my needs, and I do not take any liability on the accuracy of the information mentioned here.
 Most of my research is based on various articles on the internet, car brouchers, and how I felt when I test-drove various vehicles.
 Each individual has their own tastes and preferences, and I would strongly recommend you to carry out your own research._